 She came to history as an exemplary Roman matron, a virtuous woman living in accordance with Roman values, and a mother who supported her sons Tiberius and Gaius Grakch.
 It was characterized by extraordinary intelligence, wisdom and firmness.

-The elder sister of the first emperor of Rome – Augustus and the fourth wife of the leader Mark Anthony.
+The elder sister of the first emperor of Rome – Augustus and the fourth wife of the leader Mark Antony.
 Octavia had the opinion of a model Roman woman.
-Octavian always had great respect for her, and she had great influence on his rule.
+Octavian always had great respect for her, and she had a great influence on his rule.

 Augustus’sspouse.
 Beautiful, intelligent and consistent in action.
 She exerted a great influence on her husband and his policy.
 She was considered to be a model of a Roman wife and mother.